Planning and Learning with Adaptive Lookahead: Contraction-Based Adaptive Lookahead

 \begin{proof}[Proof sketch] The proof to bound the number of iterations follows \citet{scherrer2016improved} while utilizing two key observations.
 First, the convergence analysis of PI only uses the contraction property of the Bellman operator w.r.t. $V^\star$, and not w.r.t. an arbitrary pivot vector.
+The distance to $V^\star$ can be approximated using \appxVstar{}, and the approximation error is handled by the correction term $\beta$.
 Second, by the construction of the algorithm, a contraction of at least $\kappa$ in every state is guaranteed.
 The computational complexity follows because we perform $1$-step lookahead in all states and $\hkappa$-step lookahead in $\thetakappa$ of the states by \cref{def:contraction-coefficient}.
-For the complete proof see Appendix~\ref{sec: TPI full proof}. \end{proof}
+For the complete proof, see Appendix~\ref{sec: TPI full proof}. \end{proof}

-To illustrate the merits of \algTPI{} and Thoerem~\ref{thm:threshold-PI}, consider the Chain MDP in \cref{exmp: chain mdp} where we set $\kappa=\gamma^h$ for some $h \in \mathbb{N}$.
+To illustrate the merits of \algTPI{} and Thoerem~\ref{thm:threshold-PI}, consider the Chain MDP in \cref{exmp: chain mdp} where we set $\kappa=\gamma^h$ for some $h \in \mathbb{N}$ (and assume $\wt V^\star = V^\star$ for simplicity).
 In every iteration, the states not contracted by $\kappa$ after $1$-step improvement are the $h$ states closest to the end of the chain that have not been updated yet (recall that each state reaches the correct optimal value after just one non-idle update).
 Thus, $\thetakappa = h/S$ and the per-iteration computational complexity is $S \cdot \costh{1} + h \cdot \costh{h}$.